What Shape is the Inflationary Bispectrum?: Application to Planck

 We adopt a logarithmic binning in $k$ with $r = 2^{1/8}$, $k_{\rm min}=2\times 10^{-4}\,\mathrm{Mpc}^{-1}$, and $k_{\rm max}=0.2048\,\mathrm{Mpc}^{-1}$ (cf.\,\ref{eq: binning}) giving a total of $n_{\rm bin}=81$ one-dimensional bins.
 This is fine enough to ensure that both squeezed and non-squeezed configurations are densely sampled, yet coarse enough to remain practically computable.
 To further reduce computation time, we omit triangle configurations with $\bar{k}_3\leq 10^{-2}\,\mathrm{Mpc}^{-1}$ (for $\bar{k}_1\leq \bar{k}_2\leq \bar{k}_3$), which contribute negligible signal-to-noise (as demonstrated below).
 This results in $N_{\rm bin}^{\rm 3D}=5424$ triangular-configurations, which are compressed to $171$ bins in $S_{\rm 2D}(x,y)$.

 Despite the efficient \textsc{cython}-accelerated \textsc{PolySpec} code, computing the finely-binned shape function is an expensive operation.
 Here, computation requires $400$ node-hours for the Fisher matrix (using $20$ Monte Carlo realizations, which is more than sufficient for convergence) and $9$ node-hour per simulation for the numerators, with the execution time dominated by the linear term in \eqref{eq: 3d-estimator}.
 This piece can be omitted at negligible loss of optimality if one restricts to $\bar{x}\gtrsim 0.1$ (which reduces the cost to $6$ node-minutes per simulation).
-We stress, however, that this computation only has to be performed once per dataset (rather than once per model).
+We stress, however, that this computation only has to be performed once per dataset (rather than once per model). \resub{Our measurements are publicly available \href{https://github.com/oliverphilcox/Binned-Bispectrum-Shape}{online}.}